 Save as Backup Configuration

 Are you sure to save the current setting as Backup Configuration?

 Save

-Apply - Click the "Apply" button to Apply current setting as Backup Configuration.
+Save - Click the "Save" button to save current setting as Backup Configuration.

 5-3.4 Restore User

 This section describes how to restore users information back to the switch.
 Any current configuration files will be restored via XML format.